 - Adherence of the academic standards of Merrimack College.

 As a Compass student, you will spend your first year immersed in an intensive curriculum of both core and introductory courses for your intended major.
-The courses taken during your freshman year (32 credits total) are structured to fulfill Merrimack’s general education requirements, prepare you for your major and set you up for success.
+The courses taken during your freshman year (32 credits total) are structured to fulfill Merrimack’s general education requirements, keep you on track in your major and set you up for success.

 The Compass suite is on the third floor of McQuade Library, across from the elevator.